 There are two types of Inductor, are self induction and mutual induction.

-When time varying current flows in a coil the time varying flux is produced and this varying flux will link with that coil itself and as a result there will be emf induced in the coil itself.
+When time varying current flows in a coil the time varying flux is produced and this varying will interface with that loop itself and accordingly there will be emf incited in the coil itself.
 This type of Inductor is called self induction.

 When time varying current flows in a coil it produces time varying flux as we have already told.
 This time varying flux may link with another nearby coil.
-Due to this flux linkage there will be an induced emf in the second coil.
+Because of this flux linkage there will be an actuated emf in the second coil.

 This type of electrical induction is called mutual induction.
-Hence mutual induction can be defined as the induction of emf in one coil due to time varying current flowing in any other nearby coil.
+Hence mutual induction can be characterized as the induction of emf in one coil because of time shifting current flowing in any other nearby coil.

 Theory of Inductor

-A current through a conductor produces a magnetic field surround it.
-The strength of this field depends upon the value of current passing through the conductor.
+Theory of inductor is, A current through a conductor produces a magnetic field surround it.
+The quality of this field relies on the estimation of current going through the conductor.

-The direction of the magnetic field is found using the right hand grip rule, which shown.
-The flux pattern for this magnetic field would be number of concentric circle perpendicular to the detection of current.
+The direction of the magnetic field is discovered utilizing the correct hand hold rule, which appeared.
+The flux pattern for this magnetic field would be number of concentric hover opposite to the location of current.

 Now if we wound the conductor in the form of a coil or solenoid, it can be assumed that there will be concentric circular flux lines for each turn of the coil as shown.

-But it is not possible practically, as if concentric circular flux lines for each turn exist, they will intersect each other.
-However, since lines of flux cannot intersect, the flux lines for an individual turn will distort to form complete flux loops around the whole coil as shown.
+But it is not possible practically, as if concentric circular flux lines for each turn exist, they will meet one another.
+In any case, since lines of flux cannot converge, the flux lines for an individual turn will misshape to shape total flux loops around the whole coil as shown.
 This flux pattern of a current carrying coil is similar to a flux pattern of a bar magnet as shown.

 Now if the current through the coil gets changed, the magnetic flux produced by it will also get changed at the same rate.
-As the flux already surrounds the coil, this changing flux obviously links the coil.
+As the flux already surrounds the coil, this changing flux clearly connects the coil.

-Now according to Faraday’s law of electromagnetic induction, if changing flux links with a coil, there would be an induced emf in it.
-Again as per Lenz’s law, this induced emf opposes every cause of producing it.
+Now according to Faraday’s law of electromagnetic induction, if changing flux links with a coil, there would be an initiated emf in it.
+Again according to Lenz’s law, this actuated emf restricts each reason for delivering it.
 Hence, the induced emf is in opposite of the applied voltage across the coil.

 After going through the above portion of theory of inductor we can now establish a inductor definition.
 I hope you enjoy when reading this article, thank you.